 Consumers can know how to wash their clothes by scanning the RFID clothing tags on them

-Take Off; an Australian-based company, has launched an intelligent laundry basket.
+An Australian-based company, has launched an intelligent laundry basket.
 The laundry basket is developed using RFID technology.
 Each piece of clothing has an RFID tag stuck to it.
 The tag is made of silicone sleeve material, which is waterproof, anti-allergic, etc. It is a passive RFID tag.
 It is mainly used to identify and store washing program data.

 RFID tags are used in conjunction with RFID readers.
 The laundry basket that collects dirty clothes is equipped with an RFID reader.
 It scans when you place the already dirty clothes into the laundry basket.
 The data information from the RFID tag is collected and uploaded to the corresponding application.